TsHristov/Data-Structures-And-Algorithms/README.md

 # Data-Structures-And-Algorithms

-Exercise repository in which I will strive to implement famous data structures and algorithms both in Python and C++.
+Exercise repository with implementations of famous data structures and algorithms both in Python and C++.
-Each has a README description with operations costs analysis.
+Each has a detailed description with operations costs analysis.
 * `Data-Structures`:
+  - `Dynamic-Array`
-  - `Dynamic-Array`  - C++ implementation + improvised Unit Tests
+    - C++ implementation + improvised Unit Tests
   - `Linked-List`
     - C++ implementation + improvised Unit Tests
     - Python implementation + Unit Tests